ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

         self.grid = x;
     }
 ```
-You might notice that nowhere do we specify the size of the matrix.
-That's because Rust's type inference feature, figures it out automatically.
+(You might notice that nowhere do we specify the size of the matrix and that's because Rust's type inference feature figures it out automatically.)

 For a final bit of clean up we can embed the enclosure right where it's needed in the call chain:
 ```